Axios vs Fetch: Which Should You Use in 2025?

 Use Axios if:

-- You’re building a large app where error handling, interceptors, or request cancellation are common.
+- You're building a large app where error handling, response interceptors, or HTTP request cancellation are common.

-- Your team wants cleaner JSON parsing and better response data structures.
+- Your team wants cleaner JSON data parsing and better response data structures.

 - You're supporting older systems or browsers.